gsisko/CLCLBackup/Website_Content/FAQs/_posts/2018/2018-11-08-Configuration_Settings.markdown

 Author: Gabriel Isko
 ---

-Q: My device's configuration settings are not being saved after a power cycle or Reboot
+Q: My device's configuration settings are not being saved after a power cycle or Reboot when configuring from USB/RS232 Configuration commands.
 -------------------

-Configuration settings must be saved to flash manually when they are changed.
+Configuration settings must be saved to flash manually when they are changed via Serial or USB Configuration Commands.

-Steps to Save configuration settings to Flash Memory
+Steps to Save Configuration Settings to Flash Memory
 -----------

 * If you are editing your configuration settings from the Run Tab of Roborun+, please make sure you save your settings to the controller: